The only FASTag with triple benefits

 With a majorly young population, entrepreneurship fits just as well.
 It generates employment, allowing the economy to move along by keeping the better part of a billion people employed.

 Entrepreneurship spurs economic growth in several ways.
 The most obvious one is by generating employment opportunities.
-Entrepreneurs, at even the most basic scale, employ people, providing them with incomes that they can spend, which fuels the movement of the economy.
+Entrepreneurs, at even the most basic scale, employ people, providing them with incomes that they can spend, initiating earn money programs, which fuels the movement of the economy.
 It is responsible for creating jobs with varying qualification requirements.
 For example, smaller entrepreneurs are more willing to hire employees with limited or no education, thus providing opportunities to people from all sections of society.
 Entrepreneurs also tend to hire locally, which reinforces the social fabric of their surrounding communities.

 Boosting A Country’s National Economics